Free shipping over $35

 Step 6: Work in Small Segments

-Peel and fold down more paper backing and install the next 4-6" segment, smoothing from the center as before.
-Move down the wall in small segments until you reach the bottom of the panel.
+Peel down more of the paper backing and adhere the next 4 to 6 inch segment, smoothing from the center each time.
+Work your way down the wall in small sections until you reach the bottom of the panel.

-Peel and fold down more paper backing and install the next 4-6" segment, smoothing from the center as before.
-Move down the wall in small segments until you reach the bottom of the panel.
+Peel down more of the paper backing and adhere the next 4 to 6 inch segment, smoothing from the center each time.
+Work your way down the wall in small sections until you reach the bottom of the panel.

 Step 7: Add the Second Panel